 An excellent example of New Urbanism architecture, Camana Bay was developed by Dart Realty in collaboration with an exceptional team of visionaries, including architects and city planners; Moore Ruble Yudell and Duanes Plater-Zyberk, landscape designers; Olin, lighting consultants; L’Observatoire, and other talented artisans.
 Together, they have created a unique, non-gated community, where the vibrancy of island living is enhanced with the conveniences of an urban environment providing a walkable and pedestrian-oriented design.
 The development is following LEED (Leadership in Energy and Environmental Design) guidelines for construction to maximize energy and water efficiency, ensure indoor air quality and to incorporate new green building technology such as the cutting edge sun shading software used to design one of Camana Bay’s 125,000 square-foot commercial office buildings.

 Today, Camana Bay has numerous commercial office tenants such as Ernst & Young, AON, Goldman Sachs, BNY Mellon, to name a few.
-The Camana Bay Town Centre incorporates a 6 screen Hollywood Theatres Cinema, Anytime Fitness 24-hour Gym, numerous retail outlets, including a branch of Books & Books, a corner grocery, and a number of clothing stores, as well as Cafés and Restaurants; several of which are run by award winning chefs, such as Michael Schwartz and Cindy Hutson.
+The Camana Bay Town Centre incorporates Regal Cinemas, Anytime Fitness 24-hour Gym, numerous retail outlets, including a branch of Books & Books, a corner grocery, and a number of clothing stores, as well as Cafés and Restaurants; several of which are run by award winning chefs, such as Michael Schwartz and Cindy Hutson.
 There are 63 luxury apartments already occupied above restaurants and retail and Camana Bay will soon be embarking on a major residential phase consisting of approximately 200 condominiums, town homes and houses.
 Camana Bay is the home of the Cayman International School, generously built and donated by the Dart family, which has a K-12 student enrollment of approximated 450.